radius-project/docs/docs/content/getting-started/index.md

 ## 4. Run the app

-Use the below command to run the app in your environment:
+Use the below command to run the app in your environment, then access the application by opening [http://localhost:3000](http://localhost:3000) in a browser.

 ```bash
 rad run app.bicep